sandeep4055/Tensorflow/object_detection/object_detection_localization/readme.md

 These CNN architectures vary in terms of depth, complexity, and computational cost, and have been used for a wide range of computer vision tasks.
 They have played a significant role in advancing the field of computer vision and have inspired many other CNN architectures that build on their strengths and address their limitations.

+### What is use of CNN Architectures in Object Detection?